gnipbao/web/README.md

 ## Why?

-* vboxsf is completely unusable for active development because it breaks FSEvent & inotify, there are several tools that aimed at making a more pleasant local development experience, [https://github.com/codekitchen/dinghy#dinghy](dinghy) is just one of them.
+* vboxsf is completely unusable for active development because it breaks FSEvents & inotify, there are several tools that aimed at making a more pleasant local development experience, [https://github.com/codekitchen/dinghy#dinghy](dinghy) is just one of them.